+Best Practice:

-Opportunity Best Practice: #1 Code to the highest It's essential to select the most specific code that accurately describes the patient's condition.
-ICD-10 includes a wide range of highly specific codes for different diseases, many of which may not be included in quick pick lists or dropdowns in your Electronic Health Record (EHR) system. specificity Ensure you have access to the full range of potential codes so that you're able choose the most accurate code for claim submission.
-Documentation examples: What was coded: What needs to be coded:
+It's essential to select the most specific code that accurately describes the patient's condition.
+ICD-10 includes a wide range of highly specific codes for different diseases, many of which may not be included in quick pick lists or dropdowns in your Electronic Health Record (EHR) system.

+Ensure you have access to the full range of potential codes so that you're able choose the most accurate code for claim submission.

+Documentation examples:

+What was coded:

+What needs to be coded: